DewinP/Crowfund-Project/README.md

 | ----------------------------------------------- | --------------------------------------------------- |
 | ![Pledge Page](https://i.imgur.com/m5pB139.png) | ![Stripe Checkpit](https://i.imgur.com/vHpF9aW.png) |

+> The User wants to pledge $45 to a project.
+On clicking the `Pledge Now` button, the user is redirected to the Stripe Checkout page.

 ###### Success Page:

+![Success Page](https://i.imgur.com/bUtgrvL.png)

-If the stripe checkout is successful, the user will be redirected to the success page.
+> If the stripe checkout is successful, the user will be redirected to the success page.
 Otherwise, the user will be redirected to the pledge page.
-![Success Page](https://i.imgur.com/bUtgrvL.png)